Support Earning Assignment

 My spouse is not paying.
 I’m not getting my spousal support.
 Can I get my spouse’s employer to pay?

 In every case ordering spousal or partner support, the court will order a support earning assignment (also called “wage garnishment”) be issued and served.
-The support earning assignment informs the employer of the person ordered to pay support to take the support payments out that person’s wages.
-A support earning assignment tells the how much to deduct from each paycheck and where to send the payment.
-With a support earning assignment, if the spouse/partner ordered to pay support is regularly employed, the employer will take support payments directly out of his or her paycheck.
+This assignment informs the employer of the person ordered to pay support to take the support payments out that person’s wages.
+A wage garnishment tells the employer how much to deduct from each paycheck and where to send the payment.
+With this garnishment, if the spouse/partner ordered to pay support is regularly employed, the employer will take support payments directly out of his or her paycheck.
 Most support is paid this way, and federal and state laws require it in almost all support cases.
 It is the employer’s responsibility to withhold the wages if there is an earnings assignment.
 If your former spouse or partner also has a child support earnings assignment in place, child support is deducted first.
 Spousal or partner support assignments come after child support earnings assignments.

 The following links is the form used by all courts in California to make a support earning assignment.